highcharts/connectors-morningstar/docs/connectors/morningstar.md

 # Morningstar Connectors

-With the Highcharts Connectors for the Morningstar Direct Web Services you can access finance-related information to different kinds of financial assets.
+With the **Highcharts Connectors** for the **Morningstar Direct Web Services** you can access finance-related information to different kinds of financial assets.
 This requires a Highcharts license and a Morningstar subscription.

 ## Versions

 There are two versions of the scripts, and the difference between them is the Morningstar API they use.
-The version with the `dws` suffix uses the newer API, which provides access to the Investment Details API and the Time Series API, with more to come in the future.
+The version with the `dws` suffix uses the newer API, which provides access to the **Investment Details API** and the **Time Series API**, with more to come in the future.

 The standard version of the script provides access to all APIs described here:
 [Highcharts Connectors Docs](https://www.highcharts.com/docs/morningstar/morningstar/).

 ## Requirements

-* Morningstar credentials: You will need credentials to access the services.
+You will need credentials to access the services.

-  This can be either:
+- Morningstar credentials (this can be either):
   - Access token from your server
   - Username and password

-* Morningstar standalone for Highcharts:
+- Morningstar standalone for Highcharts (this can be either):
-  `@highcharts/connectors-morningstar/connectors-morningstar.js` or
+  - `@highcharts/connectors-morningstar/connectors-morningstar.js`
-  `@highcharts/connectors-morningstar/connectors-morningstar-dws.js`
+  - `@highcharts/connectors-morningstar/connectors-morningstar-dws.js`

-* Morningstar connectors for Dashboards:
+- Morningstar Connectors for Dashboards (this can be either):
-  `@highcharts/connectors-morningstar` or
+  - `@highcharts/connectors-morningstar`
-  `@highcharts/connectors-morningstar/dws`
+  - `@highcharts/connectors-morningstar/dws`

-* Package bundler like Webpack.
+- Package bundler like Webpack.

 ## Quick Start

-The integration of the Morningstar connectors differs between Highcharts core products and Highcharts Dashboards.
+The integration of the Morningstar Connectors differs between Highcharts core products and Highcharts Dashboards.

 ### Highcharts Quick Start